RoboticExplorationLab/TinyMPC-AL/Arduino/README.md

 thanks to `library.properties` file.

 3. Open one of the examples, choose a Teensy board, compile and upload it to your platform.
-Open monitor window to see the result.
+Open Serial Monitor to see the result.

 ## Bicycle examples